Saving & Spending Travel

 robert/Adobe rideshare pick up zone signboard

-Don’t tell your driver, “Pick me up at the concert hall main entrance.”
-That’s going to be a nightmare.
 Instead, select an easy-to-access spot on the right-hand side of the road.
-The driver will get there faster and spot you more easily.
+The driver will get there faster, and they'll spot you more easily.

-Some drivers note that if they can’t find you within five minutes, they will mark you as a no-show and collect the $5 cancellation fee.
+Some drivers note that if they can’t find you within five minutes, then they will mark you as a no-show and collect the $5 cancellation fee.
 That charge can vary based on location and other factors.

 Not bringing a car seat